johnwbyrd/pennyworth/doc/plan.md

 - **Cost Awareness:** Track and report per-user Bedrock costs as a core feature
 - **Maintainability:** Modular code, clear docs, automated tests, and CI/CD

-## Future Deliverables
-- Per-user cost dashboards and automated reporting/alerts
-- Admin UI or CLI for API key and usage management
-- Advanced analytics and billing integration
-- **A web-based admin UI is not a near-term goal; CLI/script-based management is the current plan.**

 ---

-This plan provides a clear roadmap for pennyworth, ensuring a secure, scalable, and cost-aware OpenAI-compatible API proxy for AWS Bedrock.
+This plan provides a clear roadmap for pennyworth, ensuring a secure, scalable, and cost-aware OpenAI-compatible API proxy for AWS Bedrock and modern developer tools.